8 Criminal law

 Self defense, taking reasonable action to protect self.
 Of course, the defensive force must be proportionate to the threat.

 “I heard a story where a person who stole from a man’s house, was responded with that man taking out a chainsaw to cut him up.”

-“That is a clear example of disproportionate defense to threat,” Jeremy replied.
+“That is a clear example of disproportionate defense to threat,” Jamie replied.

 Duress, where one is forced into an unlawful act.
 This is may involve threats of death or serious injury.